 Plan Description.
-All full-time Fund employees are eligible to participate in the State's Public Employees' Retirement System (PERS), a multiple-employer defined benefit cost-sharing public employee retirement system administered by the West Virginia Consolidated Public Retirement Board (CPRB).
+All full-time Fund employees participate in the State's Public Employees' Retirement System (PERS), a multiple-employer defined benefit cost-sharing public employee retirement system administered by the West Virginia Consolidated Public Retirement Board (CPRB).
 Benefits under PERS include deferred retirement, early retirement, death, and disability benefits and have been established and may be amended by action of the State Legislature.
 The CPRB issues a publicly available financial report that includes financial statements for PERS that may be obtained at www.wvretirement.com.

 Benefits Provided.
-Employees who retire at or after age 60 with five or more years of credited service, or at least age 55 with age and service equal to 80 or greater, are entitled to a retirement benefit established by State statute, payable monthly for life, in the form of a straight-life annuity equal to two percent of the employee's final average salary.
-Final average salary is the average of the highest annual compensation received by an employee during any period of three consecutive years of credited service included within fifteen years of credited service immediately preceding the termination date of employment with a participating public employer or, if the employee has less than three years of credited service, the average of the annual rate of compensation received by the employee during the total years of credited service.
+Employees are eligible for normal retirement at age 60 with five or more years of credited service, or at least age 55 with age and service equal to 80 or greater.
+For all employees hired on or after July 1, 2015, qualification for normal retirement is age 62 with ten years of service or at least age 55 with age and service equal to 80 or greater.
+The straight-life annuity retirement benefit, established by State statute, is equivalent to two percent of the employee's final average salary multiplied by years of service.
+Final average salary is the average of the three consecutive highest annual earnings out of the last fifteen years of earnings.
+For all employees hired on or after July 1, 2015, average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings.
 Terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
+For all employee hired on or after July 1, 2015, this age increases to age 64.

 Contributions.
 While contribution rates are legislatively determined, actuarial valuations are performed to assist PERS and the State Legislature in determining contribution rates.
-Current funding policy requires employer contributions of 14.0%, 14.5% and 14.0% for the years ended June 30, 2015, 2014 and 2013, respectively.
+Current funding policy requires employer contributions of 13.5%, 14.0% and 14.5% for the years ended June 30, 2016, 2015 and 2014, respectively.
 As permitted by legislation, the Fund has elected to pay 100% of all costs relating to the Plan, including the employee's 4.5% contribution for employees hired on or before February 6, 2012.
 Beginning February 7, 2012, new hires are required to pay the employee's contribution of 4.5%.
-Effective July 1, 2015 the employee contribution increases to 6.0% for new hires.
-The Fund's contribution to the Plan, excluding the employee's contribution paid by the Fund, approximated \$785,000, \$803,000, and \$743,000 for the fiscal years ended June 30, 2015, 2014, and 2013, respectively.
+For all employees hired on or after July 1, 2015 the employee contribution increased to 6.0%.
+The Fund's contribution to the Plan, excluding the employee's contribution paid by the Fund, approximated \$714,000, \$785,000, and \$803,000 for the fiscal years ended June 30, 2016, 2015, and 2014, respectively.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2015, the Fund reported a liability of \$1,526,000 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2014 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2013, rolled forward to the measurement date of June 30, 2014.
-The Fund's proportion of the net pension liability was based on the Fund's share of contributions to the pension plan relative to the contributions of all employers participating in PERS for the year ended June 30, 2014.
-At June 30, 2014, the Fund's proportionate share was 0.41%, which was an increase of .02 from its proportionate share measured as of June 30, 2013.
+At June 30, 2016 and June 30, 2015 respectively, the Fund reported a liability of \$2,310,000 and \$1,526,000 for its proportionate share of the net pension liability.
+The net pension liability reported at June 30, 2016 was measured as of June 30, 2015 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014, rolled forward to the measurement date of June 30, 2015.
+The Fund's proportion of the net pension liability was based on the Fund's share of contributions to the pension plan relative to the contributions of all employers participating in PERS for the year ended June 30, 2015.
+At June 30, 2015, the Fund's proportionate share was 0.41%, which was essentially the same as its proportionate share measured as of June 30, 2014.